aron123/node-barion/README.md

 I do not merge PRs, that break the build success, to test your changes, before send a PR, you have to:

 0) Make sure, that you have a test Barion account, with at least 500 HUF balance.
-1) Add your credentials to Barion in ``test/integration/credentials.json`` (there are an EXAMPLE in the directory, with the required format).
+1) Add your credentials to Barion in ``test/integration/credentials.json`` (there is an EXAMPLE in the directory, with the required format).
 2) Run the tests:
     ```
     npm run test